fieldtrip/website/development/project/simbio_scenarios.md

 ---
-title: SIMBIO scenarios
+title: FieldTrip/SIMBIO integration scenarios
 ---

 {% include /shared/development/warning.md %}

-# SIMBIO scenarios
+# FieldTrip/SIMBIO integration scenarios

 This page describe the experimental situations in which some typical users find themselves in need of a tool like SIMBIO to calculate a FEM forward model.